GhostActive/pymp-my-coding-skills/content/dict.md

 ### Conclusion

-Using default values can simpliy the code complexity, because validation checks can be reduced.
-Regardless whether a value exists or not, the workflow can continue at runtime without raising errors or unexpected behaviour.
+Using default values can simplify the code complexity, because validation checks can be reduced.
+Regardless whether a value exists or not, the workflow can continue at runtime without raising errors or unexpected behavior.

 ## Item 5: Walking trough nested dictionaries

-Working with nested dictionaries can produce cluttered and error-prone code, especially if items within the data model are optoinal.
+Working with nested dictionaries can produce cluttered and error-prone code, especially if items within the data model are optional.
 The necessary code complexity for reading, processing and error prevention can increase very quickly.

 ### Problem